 Keeping learners on track and progressing toward program completion isn't always straightforward.
 When learners lack confidence at the onset of a new learning experience, it's generally a sign of a larger issue: a lack of preparation.
-In today's higher education landscape in the United States, nearly 40% of new college students have taken a remedial course due to inadequate preparation from their K-12 education.4 And despite all the benefits of graduating from a higher education institution, only 62% of students entering university complete a four-year degree program within six years, while only 33% of students who start a two-year degree program finish within three years.5 Learning analytics can assist in improving overall retention rates by helping instructors predict learners' levels of preparedness.
+Learning analytics can assist in improving overall retention rates by helping trainers predict learners' levels of preparedness.
 The knowledge organizations gain from learning analytics can also help shape more personalized learning experiences, which can ultimately translate into more successful outcomes for learners.